 III.
 INTRODUCTION AND BIOGRAPHICAL INFORMATION ON MEMBERS OF THE LTBB JUDICIARY

 Chief Judge Honorable Allie Greenleaf Maldonado

-The Honorable Allie Greenleaf Maldonado is proud to be a citizen of the Little Traverse Bay Bands of Odawa Indians (LTBB) and a member of the Turtle Clan.
-She was first appointed the Chief Judge of the LTBB Tribal Court in 2012.
+The Honorable Allie Greenleaf Maldonado is a citizen of the Little Traverse Bay Bands of Odawa Indians ("LTBB") and a member of the turtle clan.